nterreri/thesis/report/chapter5.md

 criteria (such as whether it is appropriate to make a query through the search engine).
 All units and integration tests were made to pass.

-One other important form of testing is acceptance testing.
+One other important form of testing is acceptance testing (Martin, 2009, Chapter 4).
 The lack of this sort of testing from the project is due to the tight schedule of project delivery and the fact that while there were initial hopes of getting cancer patients to try out the software these were later dismissed as concerns were raised about getting access to the general public via the UCL Hospital.

 ## Test Driven Development

 The test-first strategy for testing the core logic of the project is TDD (Martin, 2009, pp.122-123)[^TDD].
 There are three main benefits associated with this practice.
-The first is that it encourages to take on the perspective of the caller of the code, before any code has been written which makes the code easy to call and use to the programmer who is going to consume it.
+The first is that it encourages to take on the perspective of the caller of the code before any code has been written which makes the code easy to call and use to the programmer who is going to consume it.
 Secondly, it encourages a loosely coupled design.
 Testing the BotRivescript class in isolation, for example, requires that its